Tim Allen Reacts to Roseanne Barr's Racist Tweets

 The 65-year-old actor-comedian spoke out in favor of his longtime friend at Fox’s TCA press tour event on Thursday.
 His comments came months after Barr's racist tweets led to the cancellation of her ABC show, Roseanne.

-“I go a ways back with Rosie and that’s not the Rosie I know,” Allen said of the 65-year-old comedian.
+“I go a ways back with Rosie and that’s not the Rosie I know,” Allen said of the 65-year-old comedian following the TCA session for Last Man Standing -- as was reported multiple outlets.
 “She was the most diverse and tolerant woman I’ve ever known for a long time.
 Whatever got in her head isn’t the Roseanne I know.”

-The Last Man Standing star also spoke more about the current political and social climate, calling it “a very icy time.”
+The former Home Improvement star also spoke more about the current political and social climate, calling it “a very icy time.”

 “I’m a veteran comedian for 38 years and I’ve never seen it, like Lenny Bruce said at the Purple Onion, ‘We’ve gone backwards.’
 There are things you can’t say.
 There are things you shouldn’t say,” he said.
 “Who makes up these rules?
 And as a stand-up comic, it’s a dangerous position to be in because I like pushing buttons.
 It’s unfortunate.”